 She sat down at the desk, on top of which sat an IMVE Aurora workstation.
 The model wasn't top-of-the-line, but then again, the base unit had probably been modified.
 Anje didn't use the keyboard, though; instead she plugged the same cable she had used to access the skimmer into the computer.

 Of course, Tyler realized.
 She doesn't need a VR interface to translate thought into computer commands.
 She's an AI; her thoughts are computer commands!
-He wondered for a moment why LIM hadn't set an army of Wrens to work as gridriders, them realized that gridriding was as much an art as a science.
+He wondered for a moment why LIM hadn't set an army of Wrens to work as gridriders, then realized that gridriding was as much an art as a science.
 A Wren had the basic tools it took to be a superhuman neon angel but only the Demis could step beyond mere "computer operation" to "gridriding" because of their feelings.

 The data from the chip was scrolling across the screen in a matter of seconds.
 Tyler's jaw was sagging in shock several seconds as he stared at the crimson-armored android.